shadowsocks/shadowsocks-rust/README.md

     "password": "your-password",
     "plugin": "v2ray-plugin",
     "plugin_opts": "mode=quic;host=github.com",
+    "plugin_args": [
+        // Each line is an argument passed to "plugin" "--verbose"
+    ],
+    "plugin_mode": "tcp_and_udp", // SIP003u, default is "tcp_only"
     // Server: TCP socket timeout in seconds.
     // Client: TCP connection timeout in seconds.
     // Omit this field if you don't have specific needs.